SupriyaVaniM/lmg_news_app_demo/README.md

 - MVC architecture implement
 - check this (https://github.com/SupriyaVaniM/lmg_news_app_demo) for code implementation
 - use development branch
+- splash screen added that stays for 3 seconds

+- Gentle note the token expires after every usage of 100 requests
+- if data is not loading its probably because of the api token expiration
+- please sign up with any valid account in the (https://www.thenewsapi.com/) website
+- get a api token and replace it with existing apiKey of constants.dart file from the core folder and re run the app

+- please reachout to me at supriyavanim@gmail.com for any queries

 This project is a starting point for a Flutter application.